 Accessibility is the key to creating training that’s inclusive to all types of learners!

-Creating content that’s accessible is important because it allows all learners to effectively engage with your content, including those with disabilities, older people, those who live in rural areas or developing countries.
+Creating content that’s accessible is important because it allows all learners to effectively engage with your content, including those with disabilities, older people, and those who live in rural areas or developing countries.
 Some disabilities significantly affect how a person sees and distinguishes between colors, and others may require an audio or narration in order for the learner to fully comprehend the content at hand.

 Making sure that our community of learners is socially inclusive is a priority of ours, so we’ve put together a list of the current options available in EdApp to Content Authors that will help to make your courses more accessible.

 Increase Text Size for increased visibility: You might find that those with vision loss, and some older learners require large text, as normally most of us experience a decline in vision as we age.
 Using our Creator Tool, Content Authors can easily increase text size so that those with visual impairments won’t have to strain to read lesson content.
 Additionally, because our system supports CSS, authors are welcome to drop in some CSS formatting and rules, which can really help to style text so that it will appear to the learner in the way it was intended to be seen.
 This can be achieved by using hashtags (#) as seen below.